-Help! my horse is grass affected! is what we often hear as the grass starts rapidly growing.
-If your horse is grass affected with poor behaviour we recommend Mag-Eze! this is a bio-available form of magnesium for horses!
+If your horse is grass affected with poor behaviour we recommend Mag-Eze!
+This is a bio-available form of chelated magnesium for horses!

 During rapid pasture growth of perennial rye grass, a large concentration of N, P, K (known as nitrogen, phosphorous and potassium) is taken up by the grass roots and therefore becomes contained in the grass consumed by your horse.
 The grass requires these elements in abundance to grow.
 However, these spikes of N, P, K cause imbalances in other minerals by causing competition for uptake, namely sodium and magnesium, which become low (in shortfall).
 For these reasons, when pasture growth is rapid i.e. spring and autumn – the addition of salt (sodium chloride) and magnesium should be administered to correct levels and make up nutritional shortfalls.
 This will rebalance your horses’ nutritional levels and also flush through unwanted excess of nitrogen and potassium in your horse’s system (by feeding sodium chloride) and (by feeding magnesium) re-establish normal levels of magnesium this will in turn, relax muscles and nerves.